The obvious issue with dependency injection, of course, is that it becomes harder to encapsulate functionality. Injecting a Nest

 ;$handler

 object also requires the path to the log file.This is a lot of code to write just to create one measly object!
-It would be great if we could somehow encapsulate the creation of the object, but without creating tight couplings by doing that within the object itself.
+It would be great if we could somehow encapsulate the creation of the object without creating tight couplings within the object itself.

 This is where the dependency injection container (DIC) comes into play.
 The DIC handles basic management of dependencies, encapsulating their creation into simple callbacks.
 We will call these callbacks services.

 You don't need a container to do dependency injection.
-However a container can help you.
+However, a container can make injections easier.

-UserFrosting uses PHP-DI 7 has it's DIC implementation since it provides many powerful features that we rely on:
+UserFrosting uses PHP-DI 7 as it's DIC implementation since it provides many powerful features that we rely on:

-Taken together, this means we can define our services without needing to worry about when and where their dependencies are created in our application's lifecycle.
+Taken together, we can define our services without needing to worry about when and where their dependencies are created in our application's lifecycle.

 Let's go back to our basic Owl example: